bkw777/pdd.sh/notes.md

 | ```ff 6``` | 1280 |

 ### Disks seen in the wild
-The TPDD1 utility disk is actually formatted with 1280-byte logical sectors, yet still works with normal operation-mode filesystem commands.
+The TPDD1 Utility Disk that comes with the drive (and all copies made with it's own included backup program) is actually formatted with 1280-byte logical sectors, yet still works with normal operation-mode filesystem commands.
 *Perhaps* the way this works is, since 1280-bytes is the entire physical sector, maybe it's possible to treat the logical sector as raw space and construct the correct formatting within that space yourself?
 This is why this util defaults to 1280-byte logical sectors when not specified instead of letting the drive firmware's default of 256 take effect.
+Either 64-byte or 1280-byte are useful but 256 would only be useful for some custom low level use of the drive as raw space.

 The Disk Power KC-85 distribution disk appears to be a normal disk formatted with the operation-mode format, 64-byte logical sectors.

 ### Examining a disk
-The format of a given sector can be seen from the read_sector or read_id commands.
+The format of a given sector can be seen from the read_logical or read_id commands.
-This is a disk with that strange format described above.
+This is a disk with that strange 64-80 format described above.
 ```
 $ ./pdd "rl ;rl 0 13 ;rl 1 1 ;rl 1 13 ;rl 79 1"
 Physical  0 | Logical  1 | Length   64